Tjtilley/web-mapping-curriculum/class-2/README.md

 1. What is the difference between raster and vector data?

 Raster tiles are images and plain HTML elements that can be manipulated.
-Vector titles are a grid and contain vecotr data instead of images.
+Vector titles are a grid and contain vector data instead of images.
 Vector tiles also have map rendering that is separate from data storage.

 2. Why do "slippy maps" exist?